oermolaev/simple-scala-rest-example/README.md

 simple-scala-rest-example
 =========================

-Example of simple REST Service on Scala
+Example of REST Service on Scala using Spray, Slick and Akka.